Showing posts with label USMCA. Show all posts

 The US is in Decline and Desperate Need to Modernize | President of Mexico

 After a report from the US State Department about the allegedly poor human rights situation in Mexico, Mexican President Andrés Manuel López Obrador (AMLO) launched a counterattack.
 He warned Washington that there was no government in the world that had the right to interfere in the politics of another nation.
-Only the USA has repeatedly claimed such special rights in the past.
+Only the US has repeatedly claimed such special rights in the past.
 AMLO pronounced: "Mexico will not tolerate such interference.
 Mexico will never be a protectorate or a colony of another country.
 Mexico is a free, independent and sovereign country."

 » That's just how they are.
 They are stagnant and ossified in decadence.